 A stone swale can be installed south of Mountain Top Road to help guide the water flow away from the retaining wall toward the catch basin on the corner of the roadway.
+The stone swale does not provide any additional benefits for stormwater reduction other than flow redirection.
 A bioswale can be installed west of Overleigh Road in the existing eroded area to aid in water conveyance to the nearby catch basins.
 A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.

-Impervious Cover Existing Loads from Impervious Cover (lbs/yr) Runoff Volume from Impervious Cover (Mgal) sq. ft.
-TP TN TSS For the 1.25" Water Quality Storm For an Annual Rainfall of 44' 1,050 0.1 1.3 12.3 0.002 0.07
+Impervious Cover Existing Loads from Impervious Cover (lbs/yr) Runoff Volume from In npervious Cover (Mgal) sq. ft. ТР TN TSS For the 1.25" Water Quality Storm For an Annual Rainfall of 44'' 1,050 0.1 1.3 12.3 0.002 0.07

 Recommended Green Infrastructure Practices Recharge Potential (Mgal/yr) TSS Removal Potential (lbs/yr) Maximum Volume Reduction Potential (gal/storm) Peak Discharge Reduction Potential (cu. ft./second) Estimated Size (sq. ft.)
+Estimated Cost

-Estimated Cost Bioswale 0.014 3 1,870 0.01 500 \$2,500
+Bioswale 0.014 3 1,870 0.01 500 \$2,500

+Stone swale n/a n/a n/a n/a 400 \$1,000